skmahala/angular7-pincode/README.md

 ### Callback functions

 - **(onFullFill)**: function
- return a otp string on every keypress
+ return a otp string after all otp enter and return null on every backspace

 <a name="example">